 Key Transport Entities

-MTCC (Maldives Transport and Contracting Company Plc) & MPL (Maldives Ports Limited) manages public transport operations in Greater Male’ region.
-MPL started its transportation with the opening of the bridge (Sinamale’ bridge) between Male’ city to Hulhumale’ and Hulhule’ city.
+MTCC (Maldives Transport and Contracting Company Plc) manages public transport operations in Greater Male’ region.
+MPL (Maldives Ports Limited) started its transportation with the opening of the bridge (Sinamale’ bridge) between Male’ city to Hulhumale’ and Hulhule’ city.
 MTCC however, is in the business since the 1980s and operates majorly the public Ferry services.
 Sinamale’ bridge project opened infinite opportunities to the Taxi drivers/operators to transport passengers between islands.
 Passenger never felt more convenient than traveling on a ferry over the sea.
 The ferry ride isn’t really bad on a calming sunny day.

 MTCC offered bus service around Male’ city a few years ago, but not in operation any longer.
 Reasons are not known to my knowledge but they continue to offer their regular ferry services across islands.
 In fact, the bus service continues within Hulhumale’ city to date.
 MTCC also offers “Dhathuru” card service since 2013 but only for ferry service between Hulhumale to Male’, vice versa.
 The transport giant extended the card between Male’ to Villingili since 2019.

-MPL only offers bus service between the islands.
-The bus service is available from a) Male’ to Hulhumale’, b) Male’ to Hulhule/Airport & c) Hulhule’/Airport to Hulhumale’.
 MPL went one-step ahead enabling the “TouchLink” card service since January 2019.
 By November 2019, MPL announced its withdrawal of the regular ticket offerings while imposing the passengers to use their card for ease of operation.
+As of July 2021, MPL handed over its operation completely to MTCC.